Marinestarter/ExpenseTrackerProject/README.md

    ```bash
    flask db upgrade
    ```
-   5.Start the development server:
+ 5. Start the development server:
    ```bash
    flask run
    ```
  6. The application will be available at http://localhost:5000

    ## Usage